loading..

 Private hospitals have better access to medication and equipment, but, certainly, cost more.
 These are more often the destination of expatriates as the process is more Western-style and many staff members and doctors speak English.

-Pros of Private Insurance in Thailand
+Private Insurance in Thailand

 1. The quality of care and facilities are usually better,